owentechnologist/WebRateLimiter/README.md

 The last service does the search lookup using phonetic and fuzzy matching to grab the closest match and writes the best match to a stream.

 To run the example:
-* build the project in an environment supporting Maven (getting the jars manually is a pain)
+* plan to run the project in an environment supporting Maven (getting the jars manually is a pain)
+* provide the -h < host > and -p < port > and optional -s < password > as you kick it off
-* edit the jedisconnectionfactory.properties file to match your Redis Server details (make sure your redis instance supports the TimeSeries, Search, and Blooom modules)
+  (make sure your redis instance supports the TimeSeries, Search, and Blooom modules)

 ```
 mvn compile exec:java -Dexec.cleanupDaemonThreads=false -h <redishost> -p <redisport> -s <redispass>
 ```

-If you want to have each of the 4 services started with a lengthy pause between them you can pass an argument to the Main.main method like this:
+If you want to have each of the 4 services started with a lengthy pause between them you can pass the 'goslow' argument to the Main.main method like this:

 ```
 mvn compile exec:java -Dexec.cleanupDaemonThreads=false -Dexec.args="goslow -h <redishost> -p <redisport> -s <redispass>"